mweiczorek/socket-wrench/README.md

        .accept("give-me-the-things", () => "the things")
        .start()

  You can chain as many `server.accept()` calls together as you like.
-The callback accepts either a string or object.
+The callback accepts either a string, object or a promise that returns a string or object.
 Objects are automatically serialized to JSON strings for easy transport:

     new Server(5555)
       .accept("gimme-the-things", () => "the things")
       .accept("gimme-some-json", gimmeJson)
+      .accept("something-async", gimmePromise)
       .start()

 	function gimmeJson() {